-Inspector Sales bought the first eight horses later that year and Liverpool became the first Provincial Police Force in Great Britain to maintain a permanent Mounted Department.
+Inspector Sales bought the first eight horses later that year and Liverpool became the first Provincial Police Force in Great Britain to maintain a permanent Mounted Section.

-Superintendent James Nimrod Race, a former rough riding Sergeant Major from the 13th Hussars, was placed in charge of the growing Department.
+Superintendent James Nimrod Race, a former rough riding Sergeant Major from the 13th Hussars, was placed in charge of the growing section.

-Duties of the Department included the transport of prisoners, patrols and crowd control, and any message of urgency or importance would be sent by a Mounted Despatch orderly.
+Duties of the section included the transport of prisoners, patrols and crowd control, and any message of urgency or importance would be sent by a Mounted Despatch orderly.

 1896 – 1907

-By 1896, the Department had 36 horses and often assisted other forces.
-Between 1892 and 1907, recruits for the department came exclusively from the Mounted units of the British Army.
+By 1896, the Mounted Section had 36 horses and often assisted other forces.
+Between 1892 and 1907, recruits for the section came exclusively from the Mounted units of the British Army.
 The Chief Constable had his own horse drawn transport: in the summer using a “Phaeton”, an open four wheeled carriage, and in winter a “Brougham”, a closed carriage.

 There were also stables at Old Swan (Mill Lane), Esk Street and Ivanhoe Road in Aigburth, as well as the Northern Hospital for their horse drawn ambulances.